Clients & Agencies: Save Money by Sharing Project Files

 Let’s say you hire a top creative person or team.

-You need their skills for the actual filming and the big creative ideas.
+And usually you need their skills for the actual filming and the big creative ideas.

 But after the shoot, the work becomes more technical.
-This includes:

 • Editing